One way for executing code in a separate thread is to instantiate a Runnable object,

 It decouples the thread management from the application.

-The application only gets an executor object and passes the Runnable
+The application only gets an executor object and passes the Runnable object to it.

-There are multiple executor implementations in the java.util.concurrent
+There are multiple executor implementations in the java.util.concurrent package,

 and most of them use thread pools.